 - Office of Aquaculture Coordination

 The Office of Aquaculture Coordination provides technical, regulatory and business development solutions to both current and prospective aquaculturists.
 The Office administers aquaculture policy framework consisting of the Aquatic Farmer License Program, Recommended Management Practices for Aquaculture, an aquatic organism health management plan and an import protocol for finfish that helps to ensure that aquaculture development in New Jersey is both environmentally sound and business-friendly.
 Currently, the program licenses more than 100 finfish, shellfish and aquatic plant producers in the state.
-The Office also works closely with the National Association of State Aquaculture Coordinators to address national issues of concern to the aquaculture industry.
+The Office also works closely with the National Aquaculture Association to address national issues of concern to the aquaculture industry.

 - Aquaculture Advisory Council